roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Game-type specific hints where appropriate
 - Focus returns to input area after displaying hint
 - If no valid words are possible, the hint informs the user
+- Each hint request is tracked and factors into the score calculation

 ### 4.7 Progress Tracking
 - Display of correct answers and remaining possibilities
 - Color-coded answers for easy identification (green for valid, gray for invalid, red for missed)
+- Score calculation and display at the end of each scenario
-- Cumulative scoring system across game types (future enhancement)
+- Cumulative scoring system across game types and scenarios (future enhancement)

 ### 4.8 Dictionary Integration
 - Valid and missed answer words are hyperlinked to an online Scrabble dictionary